DominikStiller/ptinsight/README.md

 * Code style: [Google Style](https://google.github.io/styleguide/javaguide.html).
 Run `./gradlew spotlessJavaApply` to format all .java files.

 #### Python
 * Build & dependency management: [poetry](https://python-poetry.org/).
 Run `poetry install` to set up the environment.
+You might have to explicitly specify the Python version before using `poetry env use python3.8`.
 Use the venv from `poetry env info` as interpreter in PyCharm.
 * Code style: [black](https://black.readthedocs.io/en/stable/).
 Run `poetry run black .` to format all .py files.

 #### TypeScript